civiform/civiform/env-var-docs/README.md

 ## GitHub actions automations

 - [check_vars_documentation.py](./check_vars_documented.py): Ensures all
-  environment variables referenced in application.conf are defined in env-var-docs.json and that env-var-docs.json does not document any variables referenced in application.conf.
+  environment variables referenced in application.conf are documented in env-var-docs.json and that env-var-docs.json does not document any variables not referenced in application.conf (ensures a 1:1 mapping).
 Runs on any PR changing application.conf or env-var-docs.json.

 - [run_regex_tests.py](./run_regex_tests.py): Ensures that all regular
-  expression validation rules in env-var-docs.json compile and that all provided regualar expressions tests pass.
+  expression validation rules in env-var-docs.json compile and that all provided regular expressions tests pass.
 Runs on any PR changing application.conf or env-var-docs.json.

 - [generate_markdown.py](./generate_markdown.py): Generates markdown from